Who needs this macro?

-How to I copy styles from one document and another,
+How do I copy styles from one document and another,

 How do I copy styles between Word documents without having to recreate them all again?

-However, if your styles are well established in a category, e.g. a library of training manuals, that all follow the same format, then you can create the following macro and attach it to a Quick Access icon to make the process one-click-simple.
+However, you can create the following macro and attach it to a Quick Access icon to make the process one-click-simple.

 Here's the process to set that up.